Stoffel-Labs/StoffelVM/README.md

 ![Static Badge](https://img.shields.io/badge/telegram-24A1DE?link=https%3A%2F%2Ft.me%2F%2B7L0HPi1U8pU1MzQx)
 ![GitHub License](https://img.shields.io/github/license/Stoffel-Labs/StoffelVM)

-This repository contains the core crates of the Stoffel Virtual Machine, a virtual machine optimized for multiparty computation (MPC).
+This repository contains the core crates of the Stoffel Virtual Machine, a virtual machine optimized for multiparty computation (MPC). >

-🚧 This repository is currently under construction and as such, doesn't contain MPC functionality yet.
+# > 🚧 This repository is currently under construction and as such, doesn't contain MPC functionality yet.
+But the VM basically sort of works 💯🥶